Image credit: USDA via Wikimedia Commons

 What is Coffee?

-Everyone recognizes a roasted coffee bean, but unless you’ve lived or traveled in a coffee-growing country, you might not recognize an actual coffee tree.
+Everyone recognizes a roasted coffee bean, but you might not recognize an actual coffee plant.

 Coffee traces its origin to a genus of plants known as Coffea.
 Within the genus there are over 500 genera and 6,000 species of tropical trees and shrubs.

 The genus was first described in the 18th century by the Swedish botanist, Carolus Linneaus, who also described Coffea Arabica in his Species Plantarum in 1753.
 Botanists have disagreed ever since on the exact classification, since coffee plants can range widely.
 They can be small shrubs to tall trees, with leaves from one to 16 inches in size, and in colors from purple or yellow to the predominant dark green.
 It has been estimated that there are anywhere from 25 to 100 species of coffee plants.

 In the commercial coffee industry, there are two important coffee species — Arabica and canephora (more commonly called Robusta).

 Varieties: Bourbon, Typica, Caturra, Mundo Novo, Tico, San Ramon, Jamaican Blue Mountain